alintulu/Run3ScoutingAnalysisTools/README.md

 ## Checking the network performance

 It is now time to check the network performance.
-We have already automatically performed a test after training the network and the a predicrion file has been created.
-We can use this jupyer notebook to create ROC curves.
+We have already automatically performed a test after training the network and the a prediction file has been created.
+We can use [this jupyer notebook](ROC.ipynb) to create ROC curves.

+The script is hopefully relatively self-explanatory.
+Just change the `filepath` to be your prediction file.

+And that's it :tada: